utkarsh-vaishnav/utkarsh-vaishnav/README.md

 - 👋 Hi, I’m @utkarsh-vaishnav
-- 👀 I’m interested in Blockchain technology, NFT's, DeFi, DAOs etc..
+- 👀 I’m interested in web3 and Blockchain technology...
-- 🌱 I’m currently learning Ethereum and Solana Blockchain development.
+- 🌱 I had working in EVM based chains, Solana, Stellar,polkadot and substrate.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various web3 and amazing projects.
-- 📫 How to reach me ...

 <!---
 utkarsh-vaishnav/utkarsh-vaishnav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.